gofiber/fiber/docs/context.md

 #### Params

 This method can be used to get the route parameters.
-For example, if you have the route /user/:name, then the “name” property is available as c.Params("name").
-This method defaults "".
+For example, if you have the route `/user/:name`, then the `“name”` property is available as `c.Params("name")`.
+This method defaults to blank `""` if the param does not exist.

 ```go
 // Function signature